 Book Review 4

-Sabah- the land below the winds by Nancy Chng (Singapore American, Feb 2005)
+Sabah- the land below the winds by Nancy Chng (Journalist, Feb 2005)

 You don’t have to be a nature lover to be captivated by this magnificent volume.
 If you appreciate excellent photography, you’ll find this treasure to keep.
 The publication of his Sabah book was almost stalled due to the lack of funding.
 It was the dogged perseverance, combined with a belief that this was a truly important project that led to the launching last August by the Chief Minister of Sabah.